ilyavf/module-loader-post/README.md

 Module feature is not yet standardized, but there is ES6 Module Loader Polyfill [6].
 It provides an asynchronous loader (System.import) to dynamically load ES6 modules.
 It also supports Traceur, Babel and TypeScript for compiling ES6 modules and syntax into ES5 in the browser with source map support.

-If you want to work with modules that are built with different standards (AMD, CommonJS, ES6), there is an option for a Universal dynamic module loader - SystemJS which was implemented
+If you want to work with modules that are built with different standards (AMD, CommonJS, ES6), there is an option for a Universal dynamic module loader - SystemJS.

 ### Let’s write a plugin